-As we enter 2015, we remain optimistic about our strategy to deliver exceptional sales and profit growth.
-We have a strong sales momentum heading into 2015.
-The strong foundation we have built across our business over the years has positioned us well to capitalise on continuing improvements in the economy.
-We believe our category expansion, growing distribution channels and continuing operational efficiency will be important drivers for our 2015 performance.
+We believe that our business is in the early stage of moving out from business recession since year 2010.
+The strong foundation we have built across our business models over the years has positioned us well to capitalise on continuing improvements in the economy.
+Competition may be fierce, and economy is unpredictable.
+However, we believe our capital, our management, category expansion, diversified customer base, growing distribution channels and continuing operational efficiency will be the winning factors for the next recovery cycle.